 And I’m not just talking about your parents and grandparents’ family email threads.

 In fact, email still pulls a lot of weight on the playground when it comes to helping millennials and even those 18 and younger make a purchasing decision.
 Hey kid, give me your lunch money.

 But for real.
 It is estimated that there are 3 billion active email users right now (and that number is projected to go up btw).
 Okay so that number is a little hard to measure because of all us internet weirdos who have like 16 email accounts… [email protected].
 That was my very first email account….
 What was yours???
 Comment below and let me know!

 But no matter the metrics, one thing is certain: Email is ON THE RISE, and there’s a graph that proves it, it’s science people, so it’s no wonder that most marketers still use email campaigns as a MAJOR way to nurture their audiences.
 It is one of the easiest ways to deploy, target, and track a marketing campaign… When done right, that is!

 Of course, other factors come into play – like knowing your target audience, writing great subject lines, and providing valuable, relevant content.
 These are all crucial steps you need to consider in your email marketing efforts and that is why, my friends, I created this channel…

-So, if you want to find out how to cover all those aspects of your marketing and more… Be sure to hit subscribe to my YouTube Channel make sure you don’t miss out on any more copywriting tutorials from moi.
+So, if you want to find out how to cover all those aspects of your marketing and more… Be sure to join my YouTube Channel and make sure you don’t miss out on any more copywriting tutorials from moi.